programaker-project/programaker-docs/docs/tutorials/weather-bot.md

 ![](./img/connect-to-telegram-instructions.png)

-The command shown here `/register e18d2162...` (it is different each time) has to be sent to [PlazaProjectBot](https://telegram.me/PlazaProjectBot).
+The command shown here `/register e18d2162...` (it is different each time) has to be sent to [PrograMaker's bot](https://telegram.me/PlazaProjectBot).
 If we have a Telegram application installed, we can click on the link to open a conversation with the Bot

 ![](./img/telegram-register-chat.png)